 Though you aren’t guaranteed sunny, warm weather, visitors from the colder parts of the country (or the world) may find travel to Santa Barbara in the winter and spring to be pleasant as well.
 The temperatures are mild year round and on average range between 60 and 80 degrees.
 It is not uncommon to get beautiful, sunny 70 degree days even in the wintertime.
 Traveling to Santa Barbara during the off-season will mean less tourists, no cruise ships, and lower hotel prices.

 When it comes to choosing a place to stay in Santa Barbara, the options are seemingly endless.
 Whether you are looking for an upscale beachfront resort or an inviting boutique hotel tucked in the hills, Santa Barbara has it all to spoil you silly.

-For upscale options, choose the picturesque Mediterranean-styled Ritz Carlton Resort (formerly known as the Bacara for many years), the ultra-luxurious Four Seasons Biltmore or the San Ysidro Ranch.
+For upscale options, choose the picturesque Mediterranean-styled Ritz Carlton Resort (formerly known as the Bacara for many years), the ultra-luxurious Four Seasons Biltmore, Rosewood Miramar Beach or my personal favorite: the San Ysidro Ranch.*